satish-lakkimsetti/NexyTab/README.md

 ## Features

 - Navigate to the previous or next tab with a single click
-- Instantly refresh the current tab
+- Instantly refresh the current tab or all tabs
 - Lightweight popup with a clean and responsive interface
 - Built using modern WebExtension APIs
 - Recommended for users who monitor content across multiple tabs